Learn More About

 Food for Others is a nonprofit 501(c)(3) food bank and food rescue organization, working to help those in Northern Virginia who are food insecure.

-Food for Others is a part of Northern Virginia’s safety net for food when an emergency strikes, and for the growing number of working poor who are unable to make ends meet and need to supplement their inadequate food supplies.
+We are a part of Northern Virginia’s safety net for those who need food when an emergency strikes, and for the growing number of working poor who are unable to make ends meet and need to supplement their inadequate food supplies.

-We get it all done with an enormous amount of help from dedicated volunteers, concerned citizens and a small, but efficient staff.
-Volunteers are the heart and soul of Food for Others.
-We simply could not operate without the help of our 600+ volunteers.
-Last year hundreds of volunteers donated nearly 27,000 hours of their time at Food for Others.
+We get it all done with an enormous amount of help from our dedicated volunteers, concerned citizens, and a small but efficient staff.
+We simply could not operate without the help of our volunteers.
+Last year hundreds of volunteers donated nearly 34,000 hours of their time to Food for Others.